GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-01-spring-exam-jdbc.md

 JDBC throws the very general SQLException, which is a checked exception.
 In the exception messages you will find information about the type of database you use and the vendor.
 You can see if JDBC, Hibernate or JPA is being used etc.

 Spring doesn't want this, not the checked exception, not the generic nature of the exception, and not the specifics about database type and vendor.
-There fore it introduced DataAccessException, an unchecked exception extending RunTimeException that is the parent of a range of child exceptions that are more specific about the problem, but do not have information about database type in their messaging.
+Therefore it introduced DataAccessException, an unchecked exception extending RunTimeException that is the parent of a range of child exceptions that are more specific about the problem, but do not have information about database type in their messaging.

 ### Child exceptions of DataAccessException